Coverage for Self-Employed Professionals Like YouGet Your Quote

 If you’re self-employed, you need business insurance that provides you with the exact coverage you need.
-You don’t want to end up paying for insurance you don’t use, which often happens with self-employed people.
+After all, you don’t want to end up paying for insurance you don’t use, which often happens with self-employed people.

 At Simply Business, we build unique and highly specific policies for self-employed business owners like you.
 You’ll get only what you need; no overpaying for coverage that doesn’t apply to you.

 The type of business coverage you might need depends on the type of work you do.
-For example, self-employed people with retail shops might need different coverage than a self-employed contractor who works on-site at a client’s home.
+For example, self-employed people with retail shops may need different coverage than a self-employed contractor who works onsite at a client’s home.

-If you’re self-employed but have employees or contractors on your payroll, you need workers compensation insurance.
+If you’re self-employed but have employees or contractors on your payroll, you may need workers compensation insurance.
 This type of policy covers your business in case an employee gets injured or sick on the job.
-Most states require workers compensation insurance - even if you’re self-employed - so don’t get caught without it!
+Most states require workers compensation insurance, even if you’re self-employed.

 Workers compensation insurance can protect your business if: